merchise/xotl.ql/docs/source/terms.rst

           >>> q(1) + 2              # doctest: +ELLIPSIS
           <expression '1 + 2' ...>

+   OMCaF
+   Objects Model Canonical Form

+       An ongoing effort to build a model for object-oriented systems with semantics included.
+Part of the (yet unreleased) `xotl.model` package.

    query

        The term `query` is used in this documentation with two